ShenoudaGergis/fighter-jet-shooter/README.md

 the tank has :-

-1. health : which is the level in which the tank can live.
+1. *health* : which is the level in which the tank can live.
-2. ammo   : ammo will be reloaded automatically.
+2. *ammo*   : ammo will be reloaded automatically.
-3. score  : how many jets the player could destroy.
+3. *score*  : how many jets the player could destroy.
-4. shots  : how many bullets fired.
+4. *shots*  : how many bullets fired.

-## run the game
+## Run the game

 you can run the game by following this steps :-